hswitte/book3/src/hackathons/business-location/index.md

 11. Are there dive bars and no wine bars within 2 kilometers?

+	Diners are divey, and not classy (like wine bars), so you want to be near similar establishments.

 12. Are there hospitals within 2 kilometers?
 (Heather)

+	Hospitals are 24-hour operations; employees and people visiting sick loved-ones may want to eat chili cheese fries at 3 am.

 13. Are there hotels within 2 kilometers?

+	People vising Phoenix from out of town may want something to eat when they arrive to/leave town late at night.

 14. Are there retirement homes within 2 kilometers?
 (1 retirement)

+	The nostalgia of diners from the 50s will attract an older demographic.

 15. Are there trendy/upscale establishments within 2 kilometers?

+	Diners are not upscale, so you don't want to be located in an upscale neighborhood.

 16. Are there establishments that serve alcohol within 2 kilometers?

+	After drinking, people may want to get something to eat.

 17. Are there dry cleaning/laundry businesses within 2 kilometers?

+	When people do their laundry late at night, they may get hungry.

 18. Are there elementary/high schools within 2 kilometers?

 19. Do establishments within 2 kilometers require formal attire?

 20. Are there a lot of nightlife establishments nearby?

+	You want to be near the night-life of the city.

 21. Are there dive bars within 2 kilometers?

 22. Are there religious organizations within 2 kilometers?

+23. Are there establishments good for "late night" nearby?

 ### Conclusion